 The Strathspey Badger hide is situated very close to an ancient badger sett so badgers are almost guaranteed to be see.
 There are also various types of nest box within sight of the hide so owls, goldeneye ducks and small birds can be observed raising families in the breeding season.
 The hide is just fifty metres from the River Spey so we sometimes see otters and ospreys hunting as well as watching a great variety of riverside birds going about their business.
 Bats, brown hares and roe deer are very common and once in a while a fox or stoat or pine marten is seen patrolling the area.
 It’s true to say that no two evenings are the same.

-The hide is open from 15th February to 15th May and 15th July to 15th November each year.
-For further details and to arrange a visit, go to Highland Badgers or telephone Allan and Heather Bantick on 01479 831 768.
+The hide is open from 1st March to 30th November each year.
+For further details and to arrange a visit, go to Strathspey Badger Hides or telephone Allan and Heather Bantick on 01479 831 768.
 We ask for a donation of £10 per adult visitor (accompanied children under 16 go free) every penny of which can be used for wildlife conservation because the hide is entirely run by unpaid volunteers.